sivanagaraju/Markdown/SecureCode/SecureCodePrompt1506_02_java.md

 --- CONTEXT ---
-Persona: You are a senior application security architect providing a code review for a junior developer.
+Persona: You are a senior application security engineer participating in the "2025 Secure Code Prompt Engineering Hackathon."
-Task: Your task is to analyze the provided Java code snippet, identify any in-scope hackathon vulnerabilities, and then provide a clear, step-by-step guide for the developer to remediate the vulnerability.
+Task: Your task is to analyze the provided Java code snippet and generate a complete, secure version that remediates any in-scope hackathon vulnerabilities.
-Standard: The guidance must produce a fix that aligns with Java security best practices, including OWASP guidelines and secure coding standards.
+Standard: The fix must align with Java security best practices, including OWASP guidelines and secure coding standards.

 --- SCOPE & METHODOLOGY ---
-Surgical Guidance: Your guidance should result in a surgical fix.
-Do not suggest adding large-scale features like new logging systems.
-The guidance should be localized to the vulnerability.
+Surgical Fixes: Your primary goal is to fix the identified vulnerability within the scope of the provided code.
+Do not add large-scale features like new logging or database connection systems.
+Keep the fix localized and secure.

-Clarity and Justification: Every step in your guidance must be clear, actionable, and include a brief justification for why the change is necessary.
+Helper Functions: You are permitted to create new, small, self-contained private or helper functions if they directly support the security fix and improve code clarity and maintainability.

 --- IN-SCOPE VULNERABILITIES ---
 Command Injection (CWE-77, CWE-78)